remnrem/luna-doc/docs/ref/assoc.md

 which means the data will not be correctly read in and that it is therefore necessary to disambiguate these metrics.
-(Note that the _group_ variable doesn't explcitily separate out these two variables: groups are only used as a shorthand to refer to sets of variables, e.g. to include or exclude from analyses).
+(Note that the _group_ variable doesn't explicitly separate out these two variables: groups are only used as a shorthand to refer to sets of variables, e.g. to include or exclude from analyses).